Sign In / Register

 TAX RISK APPETITE AND KEY RISKS

-Hisense UK has a low appetite for tax risks.
+Hisense UK has a low tolerance for tax risk and is committed to maintaining an effective tax governance framework.
 The key tax risks for the Hisense Group and Hisense UK are:

 Reputational risk